 And the price of utilities can be subject to change unless you’re on a fixed plan.

 This can make budgeting for utilities a struggle.
 Not knowing quite what to expect with your finances always makes life a little more difficult.

 At Inspire, we offer fixed plans that make estimating your electricity costs much easier, while doing good for the environment, too!
 Our fixed plans offer the security of knowing exactly what your bill will cost each month either by kWh or through a subscription.

-With our unlimited subscription plan, you'll pay exactly the same amount every month, based on your energy usage and the profile of your home, rather than being charged per kWh.
+With our subscription plan, you'll pay exactly the same amount every month, based on your energy usage and the profile of your home, rather than being charged per kWh.
 Predicting your finances is a lot easier when you know exactly how much you need to put aside every month.

 What are the monthly costs of owning a home?

 Owning a home involves a variety of costs that can recur every month, seasonally, or even yearly.
 First there is your mortgage payment (unless you’re lucky enough to own your home outright) and then the addition of your utilities – electricity, gas, water, trash removal, internet, and cable, if you want it.
 Of course, there will also be property taxes, which vary significantly depending on where you live.